Mozayik/shovel/README.md

 # Shovel: An SSH and Node.js based IT automation tool

 Shovel is a tool for performing IT automation tasks.
 It's written in Javascript using [NodeJS](https://nodejs.org).
-Script files are created in [JSON5](https://json5.org/) format and consist of a sequence of assertions that ensure the state of target system.
-Scripts are *idempotent* which means that after one successful run subsequent runs result in no changes to the target.
-This allows you to confirm the state of a system quickly and safely.
+Script files are created in [JSON5](https://json5.org/) format and consist of a sequence of statements about the target system.
+Statements fall into two categories:

+- **Assertions** check that a certain system state is valid.
+If it is, nothing happens, otherwise the system state is rectified.
+- **Actions** perform some action where checking existing system state is not possible or does not make sense.

 ## Installation